rsbergo/SwingTutorial/README.md

 showStatusBarMenuItem.setDisplayedMnemonicIndex(5);
 ```

 `JCheckBoxMenuItem` is a special kind of a button component.
 It implements the `ItemSelectable` interface.
 An `ItemListener` can be used to listen to its state changes.
+The `getStateChange()` determines the type of state change.
+If the change is `ItemEvent.SELECTED`, the status statusbar is changed.

 ```
 showStatusBarMenuItem.addItemListener((e) ->